HodardCodeclub/Alshams-Company-System/README.md

 # Contributing

-for more details on our code of conduct, and the process for submitting pull requests , please contact us on
+for more details about our code, and the process for submitting pull requests , please contact us on

 rowan1405343@miuegypt.edu.eg
 wassemcs@gmail.com (ahmed1412147@miuegypt.edu.eg)